TaleWorlds/Documentations/docs/content/english/Asset Management/how_to_add_custom_fonts.md

 #### Generating Fonts

 * Now that the files are added and the correct paths for generator set up, start the **GenerateFont.bat**.
-* If everything is properly set-up, the program will not throw any errors and will generate 3 files in the directory which you defined as your **-outputpath**.
+* If everything is properly set up, the program will not throw any errors and will generate 3 files in the directory which you defined as your **-outputpath**.
 	* In our example, the 3 files are:
 		* **OpenSansRegular.fnt**
 		* **OpenSansRegular.bfnt**
 		* **OpenSansRegular.png**
 * If you see any errors in the batch script, make sure that the **-fontpath** and **-outputpath** variables are set correctly.
+* In our example, the 3 generated files are located in the **…\bin\Win64_Shipping_wEditor\** directory since we put a relative path.

 #### Placing Files in the Module Folder